OpatrilPeter/mattermost-dl/README.md

 - forward compatible (explicit versioning)
 - data source independent (not mirroring Mattermost's API - should be good enough even with later versions or similar platforms such as Discord)
 - lossless (unknown fetches fields are preserved in untyped dict fields `misc` of appropriate entity)
+  - note that some metadata provided by Mattermost API are known to not be useful for keeping local history and are dropped
 - well defined (see provided JSON schemas)
 - optimized for efficient appending (as described earlier)